gdub26/SoundBar/README.md

 I don't update the binaries as often as I should, so you may be better off compiling your own if you want the newest build.

+## Features
+1. Play entertaining sounds right from your Touch Bar
+2. Emoji and other clever sound names
+3. Easy-english documentation for editibility

 ## To-Do
 1. More sounds, of course.
 2. ~~App Icon~~